Bregman dynamics, contact transformations and convex optimization: Introduction

 The structure of this work is as follows: in Section~\ref{sec:CHS} we introduce contact Hamiltonian systems and show that all systems corresponding to Equations~\eqref{eq:BELEuclidean}, \eqref{eq:CS1}--\eqref{eq:CS2}, and~\eqref{eq:HD1}--\eqref{eq:HD2} can be easily recovered as particular examples.
-In Section~\ref{sec:CI} we provide the basics of the geometric theory of time--discretization of contact systems by means of splitting, thus deriving optimization algorithms similar in spirit to, but more general than, those introduced in~\cite{betancourt2018symplectic,francca2020conformal,francca2020dissipative}.
-Then in Section~\ref{sec:Numerics} and Section~\ref{sec:detailnumerics} we show numerically that our algorithms can compete in terms of speed of convergence and stability with state-of-the-art algorithms such as CM, NAG and RGD.
+Based on this result, we stress the importance of (time--dependent) contact transformations and then we prove that they can be used to make the Bregman Hamiltonian separable.
+To provide an explicit example of this construction, we then introduce the Relativistic Bregman Dynamics.
+Indeed, after applying Theorem~\ref{th:Kbr}, we obtain an equivalent but separable Hamiltonian system that can be integrated by splitting, thus obtaining what we call the related Relativistic Bregman algorithm (RB).
+Then in Section~\ref{sec:numerics} we illustrate numerically that the RB can perform as well as other state-of-the-art algorithms in standard optimization tasks (see also~\cite{Daza-Torres2022_GitHub} for further numerical tests and for all the codes).
 Finally, in Section~\ref{sec:Conclusions} we summarize the results and discuss future directions.